adrium/icsinviter/README.md

 - `mail_to` contains the email address associated with the feed
 - `uuid` a UUID that is generated for every render operation
+- `now` a [datetime](https://docs.python.org/3/library/datetime.html#datetime.datetime) object with the start of the program
 - `ics` the ics file

 Values containing a `%` are used as a format string for [strftime](https://docs.python.org/3/library/datetime.html#strftime-strptime-behavior).